weix20/CUH604CMD-Assignment/README.md

 # Project 2 — Fine-tuned Academic Tutor (5000CMD: Theory of Computation)

+## Environment Setup Notes
+The initial environment setup cell (`pip install ...`) may **occasionally fail** on Colab or GitHub.
+This is usually caused by **network issues** or **temporary unavailability of package mirrors**, not by code errors.
+Simply re-running the cell normally resolves the problem.
+The fixed package versions are specified to ensure **reproducibility** once installation succeeds.

+## Project Overview
 This project fine-tunes a compact causal language model (**distilgpt2**) on curated text from Coventry University’s **5000CMD (Theory of Computation)** pages to generate concise, topic-aligned explanations and examples (e.g., DFAs, regular languages).
 It demonstrates the full AI development lifecycle: data collection, preprocessing, model selection, fine-tuning, evaluation, and ethical considerations.

 ## 1. Problem Identification